Tech Updates

 WHAT EVERYONE’S TALKING ABOUT

-“As our forces put together for the demanding situations beforehand, extreme questions have to be asked of our government about a way to make sure that Canadian blood and treasure aren’t wasted and that we do not go away Mali worse off than while we arrived.
-Every single hard lesson from Afghanistan, Somalia, and Rwanda need to be introduced to undergo.” — Aisha Ahmad.
+“As our forces are prepared for the demanding situations beforehand, extreme questions have to be asked of our government about ensuring that Canadian blood and treasure aren’t wasted and that we do not leave Mali worse off than we arrived.
+Every hard lesson from Afghanistan, Somalia, and Rwanda must be introduced to undergo.”—Aisha Ahmad.

 Related posts